 Is there suitable signage for fire service facilities?

-Are fire action notices suitable?

-Are there suitable notices for fire extinguishers?
+N/A Are fire action notices suitable?
+No Are there suitable notices for fire extinguishers?
+N/A Is there suitable zone information for the fire alarm system?
+N/A

 The Fire Action Notice does not accurately reflect the Stay Put policy.